Tokyo Shibuya Crossing at dusk with city lights and people crossing

 So what makes each of them worth a visit?
 Read on to find out!

+Every sushi restaurants in Shibuya on this list is omakase, or at least has an omakase option.
+Omakase sushi is a term that’s thrown around a lot.
 Meaning “chef’s choice,” an omakase course typically forgoes a fixed menu in favor of leaving the sushi served up to the chef behind the counter.
 All you have to do is eat what’s put in front of you, usually one course at a time.

 The chef typically determines the items served based on what is freshest that day.
 Maybe they’ve secured an especially fatty cut of hon-maguro — bluefin tuna — or a whole batch of purple and green sea urchin, fresh from a port in Tohoku.

-Of course, chefs will typically have their signature dishes as part of the menu — it’s what they’ve built their reputation on, after all.
+Of course, chefs will typically have their signature dishes as part of the menu.
 Many of them will also have staples from the Edomae school of sushi, such as vinegared gizzard shad (kohada) or maguro-zuke (marinated tuna).
+But for the most part, guests won’t know what you’re being served until it’s placed in front of them.
+That’s one of the best parts of the experience!

 What do you think?
 Are you an omakase person, or would you rather customize your own sushi experience?
 There’s only one way to find out.

 For a more casual, eat-and-go experience, consider these 9 standing sushi bars in Shibuya.
+If you are in Shinjuku, check out the best sushi in Shinjuku.

-Must-try Sushi Restaurants in Shibuya
+Must-try sushi restaurants in Shibuya

 1. Sushi Hajime